 We’ve all been a bit splatted by recent Coronavirus issues, but have received some re-invigoration by being invited to this evening’s Staying Inn virtual pub night to do a session on Disability Rights Advocacy.
-This session was recorded and will be uploaded with some other material such as the transcript soon (we’ll add the link here when it’s ready).
+This session was recorded and is available at the Staying Inn webpages.

 In the meantime Natalya made a 22 part Twitter thread which forms the basis of this blogpost (tidied up, reordered etc below).
 This post was written by Natalya (any spelling, grammar and other bloopers are my fault!).

 We hope you will find our website as accessible as a largely text-mode thing can be.
 If you have issues, let us know and we’ll fix what we can.
 We’re also hoping to increase our other formats of material soon.

 Doug created a wonderful toolkit called DART in various text (.doc, PDF, HTML) and audio formats covering the various steps needed to take legal action in England and Wales.

 We were asked about template letters for writing complaints.
 Some of the organisations on our own links page do templates – we recommend searching on the page for templates.
 We also hope to try and publish some useful content for putting in template letters soon.

 While a lot of this session did focus on legal stuff, I deliberately focused on stages before legal action as “pre-legal advocacy” is one of my areas of strength.
 I don’t much like the legalling as it’s boring and stressful, and we’d all rather get effective access before that point.

 Someone asked questions about how to start conversations around getting access.
 I answered this by saying I tended to create scripts for myself of common issues and dealing with common annoying responses.
 I try to analyse situations (while being kind to myself about having done my best) so I can keep improving with practice.
 I do have something in draft about dealing with situations and early complaints which I’ve moved up the TODO list to finish and publish here.